It might be small, but Bridgeport has quite many interesting places you must visit when in the area.

-It might be small, but Bridgeport has quite many interesting places you must visit when in the area.

->

-> Welcome to Bridgeport, California!
-Located in California’s Eastern High Sierra, it’s a small town you’ve probably never heard about.
-You’re not alone here.
-If not for our recent California road trip, Bridgeport would have been just another place on map for me.
-Luckily, its relatively cheap accommodation compared to other locations in Mono County drew us here for just one night.
-But later we decided to extend our visit and see what Bridgeport had to offer.
-Based on our travel experiences and adventures in the town, here are five best places you must visit in Bridgeport.
+Luckily, its relatively cheap accommodations compared to other locations near Mammoth Lakes drew us here for just one night.
+The next morning, however, we decided to extend our visit and see what Bridgeport had to offer.
+Based on our travel experiences and adventures in and near the town, here are the 5 best places you must visit in Bridgeport.

-> HERE ARE 5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA:
+5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA

-> 1. Travertine Hot Springs
+1. Travertine Hot Springs

-> Hot springs were solely responsible for our longer stay in Bridgeport.
-Hotel map showed that there were two places with hot pools in the Bridgeport area.
-Travertine Hot Springs were the closest to our hotel.
-And after a quick visit, it surely became the first of the five best places you must visit in Bridgeport.
+The hot springs were responsible for our longer stay in Bridgeport.
+An area map showed that there were two places with the hot pools in the Bridgeport area.
+Travertine Hot Springs was the closest to our hotel.
+And after a quick visit, it became one of our favorite places to visit in Bridgeport.

-> 2. Buckeye Creek
+2. Buckeye Creek

-> Buckeye Creek in the north end of the town is one of the best places to visit in Bridgeport for nature lovers.
-Add such activities as hiking, camping, and fly fishing, and you set yourself up for quiet an adventurous day.
-However, hiking trails near Buckeye Creek are considered difficult and might not work well for beginners.
+Buckeye Creek in the northern corner of the town is one of the best places to visit in Bridgeport for nature lovers.
+Add such activities as hiking, camping, and fly fishing, and you set yourself up for quite an adventurous day.
+The hiking trails near Buckeye Creek, however, are considered difficult and might not work well for the beginners.

-> 3. Buckeye Hot Springs
+3. Buckeye Hot Springs

-> Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Springs nearby.
+Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Springs nearby.
 In fact, two soaking pools are set next to a mountain stream.
 A small wall of rocks separates them from Buckeye Creek.
-With average temperate of water of around 100 degrees, the hot springs provide a contrasting swim for much cooler creek’s water.
+With average temperate of water around 100 degrees, the hot springs provide a striking contrast to the much cooler water in the creek.